drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 Once set up and aligned, the mechanical configuration remains fixed through the duration of the measurements.
 The ND filter wheel is adjusted and left in a fixed settting throughout a set of exposure setttings.

 ## Spectrometer Construction
 The following describes the instrument that we used to test the new sensor device.
-The following pictures show the (a) optical "bench", (b) housing, (c) sensor board, and (d) controller.
+The following pictures show (a) the "optical bench", (b) housing, (c) sensor board, and (d) the controller.
 We have a center wavelength of about 520nm and cover the range from about 290nm to 740nm.
 Optical resolution with a 200um slit is about 3nm.

 <p align="center">
 <img src="Images/SpectrometerAssembly_cropped.jpg" alt="Spectrometer Assembly" width="30%" height="auto">